Crossmint/crossmint-sdk/.changeset/perfect-zebras-rhyme.md

 "@crossmint/client-sdk-react-ui": patch
 ---

-Add option to specify signer in CrossmintAuthProvider and CrossmintWalletProvider
+Add option to specify signer in CrossmintWalletProvider and simplify interface.